 Events that celebrate pregnancy and childbirth are part of human history.
 Baby showers go far back into history and were not the consumer-driven events that they are today.
-In ancient India, the mother was given gifts in the form of fruits and other edibles which would help the baby grow.
-This has changed over time, and its current form is known as the Godh Bharai.
+In ancient India, the mother was given gifts in the form of fruits and other edibles, which would help the baby grow.
+This has changed over time, and its current form is known as Godh Bharai.

-What is Godh Bharai?
+What Is Godh Bharai?

 Some of the other variants celebrated in different parts of the country include:

 Known as Shaad, this lays heavy emphasis on delicious food and takes place during the last month of pregnancy.
-A unique aspect of this celebration is that gift giving for the baby is not encouraged as it is believed to bring bad luck.
+A unique aspect of this celebration is that gift-giving for the baby is not encouraged, as it is believed to bring bad luck.

-Known as Seemandham, rituals are interwoven with the ceremony as the mother to be must partake in a holy dip.
-The intelligence of the unborn baby is given paramount importance, with chanting and prayers dedicated towards this goal lasting for almost 90 minutes.
+Known as Seemandham, rituals are interwoven with the ceremony as the mother-to-be must partake in a holy dip.
+The intelligence of the unborn baby is given paramount importance, with chanting and prayers dedicated towards this goal, lasting for almost 90 minutes.

 Importance of Indian Baby Showers

 Indian baby showers are a cultural innovation and must be viewed in its historical context.
 Due to the emergence of modern medical technologies and specialised care, pregnancies are relatively safe.
-This wasn’t the case even a century ago where there was a high mortality rate, with many women succumbing to various complications such as excessive bleeding.
-Godh Bharai, sometimes, was the last celebration for a woman which is why prayer is a vital part of the ceremony.
+This wasn’t the case even a century ago where there was a high mortality rate, with many women succumbing to various complications, such as excessive bleeding.
+Godh Bharai, sometimes, was the last celebration for a woman, which is why prayer is a vital part of the ceremony.

-How is it Performed?
+How Is It Performed?

-- Prayers are an essential part of most Godh Bharai occasions with formal prayers and chants being recited in unison.
+- Prayers are an essential part of most Godh Bharai occasions, with formal prayers and chants being recited in unison.

 - Like any other occasion, dressing up is crucial, and you will be clothed in traditional wear and adorned with flowers.